This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Should I size up in women’s bike shorts?
+Should I size up when buying women’s padded bike shorts?